 Decision makers could create queries like “villages with no bus stations and population > 5,000 people”.

-All the data — healthcare, education, infrastructure and more — that officials need was available through interactive charts.
+All the data — healthcare, education, infrastructure and more — that officials needed was available through interactive charts.

 We matched scheme eligibility data with individual data, so officials could understand how scheme eligibility varied.

-By matching eligibility data for each scheme with each person's data, we could determine when someone was not using schemes for which they were eligible.
-Local administrators used this dashboard to help people get the schemes they were eligible for.
+By matching eligibility data for each scheme with each person's data, we determined when someone was not using schemes for which they were eligible.
+Local administrators used this dashboard to make sure every person received all of their scheme benefits.

 With the launch of these 264 Village Development Plans for Vijayawada Parliamentary Constituency, we have redefined participative democracy and given our citizens real say in development.
 In this unprecedented effort, over 1 million people were mobilised for the creation of development plans.
 What we have achieved today is a big step in our mission to make Vijayawada a model constituency.